Mrs M Whittle – Teacher in charge of Art & Design

 Project – IDENTITY/POP ART exploring the work of a variety of artists including; Andy Warhol, Roy Lichtenstein, James Rosenquist and many more.

 The pupils will design and make clay plates using their own personal response to Identity and the work of one or more of the Pop Artist’s style of work.

 Various competitions are held.
 Here is the 2016 winner:

-Please note that you will be assessed during the first term and entered on the course best suited to you based on your strengths.
+Every pupil will be assessed during the first term and entered on the course best suited to their strengths.

 Course Content – Portfolio of Work and Externally Set Assignment